FIRST LIGHT: CAPE COD OYSTERMEN

 First Light: Cape Cod Oystermen is an ongoing photo essay in my own backyard: Cape Cod, Massachusetts.
 It’s aim is to capture what the light out here on “the Cape” might “feel” like.
 And, what better way than from the perspective of our famous oystermen: Often families; or, at the very least, a family affair.
 It’s an “open” essay where the feeling of its progression will be an open window into how working and living in this light might feel.

 My aim is to use as a metaphor for Cape Cod light our oystermen (and women!).
 In other words, the oyster farmers are the lens through which I will explore light (and life) out here on the Cape.
 Light in their eyes.
 Life through them.
 And a bit of fiction!
 Some portraits.
 A landscape or two.
 More complex “at work” presentations.
 Just as Cape Cod light is both warm and harsh, to be a commercial oyster farmer, one must be warm, charming, but also harsh, determined.
 So too with the tide; as the light comes and goes, the tide does, too.
 An oysterman’s life is a life wedded to the light and the tide, the Sun and the Moon.

-Depending on available funds (i.e. whether people purchase my work), I would like to publish this work in a tight hardcover book.
+Depending on available funds (through purchases of my work), I would like to publish this work as a tight hardcover book.
 It is in this work that I hope to develop and hone my photographic vision and passion as it relates to our relationship with nature: lives outdoors; the joy of being outside; the realities, whether beautiful or cruel and rough, of the toils of man.
-Publishing in tangible form this work will enable me to further explore, from my point of view, and through my interpretation, this important dynamic.
+Publishing this work in tangible form will enable me to further explore, from my point of view, and through my interpretation, these important relationships.